vr2262/viktor-roytman.gitlab.io/blog/_drafts/dream-laptop-anti-macbook.md

 Let me be clear: I know that this sentiment is practically blasphemous among hip, trendy [software developers][dev] and hip, trendy [college students][col].
 But I feel that there must be a voice of dissent.

+What I want in a laptop is for [form to follow function][fun].
+A laptop is a computer, after all, albeit one in which most aspects (power, configurability, price, etc.) suffer in exchange for portability.
+If you ever want to feel bad about how much money you spent on a laptop, head on over to [https://pcpartpicker.com/][pcp] and see how much less you would pay for a desktop with similar specs... or how much more you could get for the same amount of money.

+Given that the value of a laptop is its portability, the single most important factor is weight.
+Hang on, I already know what you're thinking: "But MacBooks are light!"
+Yes and no.

+TODO...

 ### Wrong materials